843 355-6262

 Memorials may be made to Sandy Bay Pentecostal Holiness Church, 188 Delos Road, Kingstree, SC 29556.

-Funeral services, conducted by Pastor Mike McKenzie, will be 11 AM Wednesday, July 20, 2022, at Sandy Bay Pentecostal Holiness Church, with burial to follow at Sandy Bay Cemetery.
-Mrs. Canady’s family will greet friends beginning at 10 AM at the church.
+Funeral services will be held 11 AM Monday, July 31, 2023, at Sandy Bay Pentecostal Holiness Church, with burial to follow at Sandy Bay Cemetery.
+Miss Kat’s family will receive friends at the church beginning at 10 AM just prior to the service.

 Mable W. Rodgers